xarantolus/ax/README.md

 The [`Makefile`](Makefile) has a lot of targets that can be useful for development.
 The `test` target runs tests both on your native machine and in WASM via NodeJS, making sure implemented instructions behave as expected in the target environment.

-Please format the code using `make fmt` before submitting a pull request.
-Also make sure that `make precommit` passes.
+For any changes you want to make, you can branch off from the `develop` branch.
+Please format the code using `make fmt` before submitting a pull request and make sure that `make precommit` passes.

 ### Development setup
 If you want to develop in a Docker container, there's a [Dev Container](https://containers.dev) configuration provided in the repository.
 I would however recommend setting up the development tools on your native machine:

 1. Make sure you have installed Rust/Cargo, [`wasm-pack`](https://rustwasm.github.io/wasm-pack/installer/), Node.js, NPM, Python, PIP, Make, GCC and the GNU Assembler
    - You can optionally install [mold](https://github.com/rui314/mold) to speed up link times (mostly for tests); the Makefile will automatically use it if it's installed
-2. You should now be able to build the WebAssembly module with `make`
+2. You should now be able to build the WebAssembly module with `make` (this will also build a native binary `ax`)
 3. You can run `make dependencies` to install `cargo-watch`, `cargo-tarpaulin` (for generating test coverage info files) and python script dependencies
-4. Try out running `cargo test` or `make watch-tests` to run tests
+4. Try out running `make test` or `make watch-tests` to run tests
 5. Run `make watch-debug` in one terminal to rebuild the WebAssembly module on changes, then run `make web` in another terminal to start the development server.
 You can also just run `make watch`, which runs both in the same terminal
-6. Open the local example site and make changes! (link should be in the `make web` output)
+6. Open the local example site and make changes! (link should be in the `make web`/`make watch` output)

 #### How to implement a new mnemonic
 The [`generate.py`](generate.py) script is used for generating instruction implementation stubs.
 You can e.g. run `python3 generate.py push` to generate a file for all instruction mnemonics that start with `push`; if you only want more exact matches use `push_` as argument.
 Note that you must have run a build for the WebAssembly package, as otherwise the script won't be able to find the files from the [`iced-x86` crate](https://crates.io/crates/iced-x86) that are used for generating the stubs.